ncatlab/nlab-content/pages/0/9/5/6/26590/content.md

 ## Idea

-*De Finetti's theorem* is one of the central results of [[probability theory]], and usually refers to any of the following related statements:
+*De Finetti's theorem* is one of the central results of [[probability theory]], and it usually refers to any of the following related statements:

 * Every [[exchangeable probability measure]] on an [[infinite product]] is a unique [[mixture]] of [[iid]] ones.